adeccscholar/Advent_of_Code_2024/README.md

 Copyright © 2024, adecc Systemhaus GmbH
 The project is licensed under the MIT license and can be used and adapted under the given conditions.

+## Word Problems

+### The Importance of Word Problems for Analytical Thinking and Their Relevance to Computer Science

+Word problems in mathematics are much more than just exercises in computation.
+They present real or fictional scenarios where the key is to think analytically, structure information, and find solutions.
+This process develops essential skills:

+1. **Problem Recognition:** Identifying relevant information and filtering out irrelevant details requires precise reading and analytical thinking.

+2. **Application of Knowledge:** Word problems connect abstract mathematical concepts with practical applications, teaching us how to apply learned skills to new situations.

+3. **Learning New Skills:** Often, word problems contain unexpected challenges that encourage creative solutions or the acquisition of new methods.

+### Word Problems for training of computer scientists

+These skills are especially critical for training computer scientists, as they form the core of problem-solving in computer science:

+1. **Problem Recognition and Definition:** Computer scientists must analyze problems carefully, break them into smaller sub-problems, and identify the key questions.
+Like with word problems, this is the first step in finding effective solutions.

+2. **Data Structures:** Just as important numbers, variables, or relationships are identified in a mathematical task, computer scientists search for appropriate data structures to model relevant information.

+3. **Algorithmic Thinking:** A computer scientist develops algorithms to solve problems efficiently—similar to finding a calculation strategy in a word problem.
+This requires the ability to think analytically and systematically.

+In both computer science and mathematics, the challenge lies in working with limited information and numerous possible solution paths to select the best approach.
+Solving word problems trains precisely this ability, making them an indispensable foundation for success in computer science and other analytical disciplines.

 ## License Notice for Embedded Fonts

 This project includes the **DejaVu Sans Fonts** which are based on the **Bitstream Vera Fonts**.